icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/interceptor.md

 Pipeline pipeline = pipeline.Use(next => new SimpleInterceptor(next)).Into(clientConnection);
 ```

-To simplify the creation of the invocation pipeline it is common to provide and `Use{Name}` extension methods to install
+To simplify the installation of interceptors, it is common to provide an `Use{Name}` extension method that installs the
-the interceptor on the pipeline.
+interceptor.

 For example: